wailsapp/wails/website/README.md

 After the English source file is updated, run the following command to submit the source file to Crowdin:

 ```
-npm run crwodin push -- -b <branch>
+npm run crowdin push -- -b <branch>
 ```

 branch - Branch name in crowdin project

-Run the following command to pull the translated files in crwodin to the local:
+Run the following command to pull the translated files in crowdin to the local:

 ```
-npm run crwodin pull -- -b <branch> -l <languageCode>
+npm run crowdin pull -- -b <branch> -l <languageCode>
 ```

 languageCode - **Note** that this refers to the language code in the crowdin project.